 Poet and Writer Maria Francesca Merloni from Fabriano Appointed UNESCO Goodwill Ambassador for Creative Cities

-UNESCO Director-General, Irina Bokova, designated the Italian poet and writer Maria Francesca Merloni as the first ever Goodwill Ambassador for Creative Cities on Wednesday 4 October 2017 at a ceremony held at UNESCO Headquarters in Paris.
+UNESCO Director-General, Irina Bokova, designated the Italian poet and writer Maria Francesca Merloni as Goodwill Ambassador for Creative Cities on Wednesday 4 October 2017 at a ceremony held at UNESCO Headquarters in Paris.

 Maria Francesca Merloni is among the freest poetic voices of our times; her work is based on a multi-disciplinary approach to artistic expression.
 Ms Merloni has been appointed a UNESCO Goodwill Ambassador in recognition of her commitment to promoting the role of culture and creativity as a strategic factor for sustainable urban development.

 Ms Merloni has been involved in several initiatives for culture-centered urban regeneration.
 Since 2013, she leads the designation of her home city, Fabriano (Italy) as a UNESCO Creative City of Crafts and Folk Art.
 She is also a driver of the Rinasco project for the reconstruction of the Appennine area that was struck by two earthquakes in 2016.
 The project aims to create a digital platform of the damaged town of San Ginesio, and support reconstruction, social welfare, and social and cultural recovery and entrepreneurship.
 Through a strong engagement with the UNESCO Creative Cities Network (UCCN), Ms Merloni has demonstrated her dedication to the ideals and objectives of the Organization towards building more sustainable cities and a better future for all.